 How you can help

-You can help a child who faces hunger in a few different ways.
-One way is by sponsoring a child with us.
+You can help a child who faces hunger in a few different ways!
+The most long term way to help is by sponsoring a child with us.
 For $35 a month, you provide basic needs, including food, for a child in need, while also making an investment in their future.

-You can also help children in need by donating to either our U.S. Feeding Programs Fund or our International Feeding Programs Fund.
-Donations supporting our U.S. Feeding Programs Fund support such endeavors such as our Backpack Feeding Program, which gives children in Eastern Kentucky food to take home on the weekends and in the summer when school is out.
-The purpose of our International Feeding Programs Fund is to feed enrolled children who would otherwise go hungry, so that they can be alert at school and ready to learn.
-This fund supports programs in the Philippines, Kenya, and Ethiopia to buy grains, meats, vegetables, and cooking supplies to feed children.
+Donating to our Feeding Program Fund is another immediate assistance to children around the world.
+In the US, donations support such endeavors such as our Backpack Feeding Program, which gives children in Eastern Kentucky food to take home on the weekends and in the summer when school is out.
+Internationally, our Feeding Program help feed enrolled children who would otherwise go hungry, so that they can be alert at school and ready to learn.
+These funds support programs in the Philippines, Kenya, and Ethiopia to buy grains, meats, vegetables, and cooking supplies to feed children.

 References: